simon-brooke/wildwood/doc/Bialowieza.md

 In Arboretum and later in KnacqTools, default values of features were determined by the 'knowledge engineer', normally by asking the domain expert, and were fixed for the knowledge base at all times.
 But these two programs each reasoned about one case at a time, and did not store knowledge about multiple cases.

-These systems could this be said to be *prejudiced*, to the extent that knowledge of the world acquired over time did not change their default judgements.
+These systems could thus be said to be *prejudiced*, to the extent that knowledge of the world acquired over time did not change their default judgements.
 Wildwood holds knowledge on potentially very many objects, and that knowledge may change dynamically over time, both as the world changes and as new things which already existed in the world become known.

 Suppose we wish to decide the truth value of the proposition